keeganhugs/keeganhugs.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: Digital Slowmad!
+title: What is a Digital Slowmad?
 ---

-What is a digital slowmad?

-Well, Essentially...
+A few months ago, I'd never heard the term.

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).